-Despite what some people say, some women can and will experience very early symptoms of pregnancy soon after conception – long before a pregnancy test can even be used!
-Here is a list of uncommon and common very early symptoms of pregnancy that may happen in early pregnancy.
+Despite what some people say, some women can and will experience very early symptoms of pregnancy soon after conception – long before an at home test can even be used!
+Here is a list of uncommon and common very early symptoms of pregnancy.

 Right before I found out I was pregnant with Jack, I really had no idea.
 In fact, I distinctly remember thinking to myself, “Well, I know I’m not going to be pregnant this month” (which, at the time, felt like a relief!)
 Little did I know that a few days later, I would get the biggest news of my life!

-I know a lot of women who are trying to conceive are hyperaware of their body, and they are looking for just about every sign of pregnancy – there are common pregnancy symptoms and there are some weird pregnancy symptoms you can even be on the lookout for!
+I know a lot of women who are trying to conceive are hyperaware of their body, and they are looking for just about every sign that they could be pregnant – there are common symptoms and there are some weird pregnancy symptoms you can even be on the lookout for!

 Positive Pregnancy Test

-Of course, the most sure fire way to find out if you are pregnant is with a pregnancy test.
-Throughout the years, home pregnancy tests have really evolved.
-While you used to have to wait until after your missed period (of course, one of the biggest signs of pregnancy), there have been many advancements that allow you to find out several days before a missed period.
+Of course, the most sure fire way to find out if you are pregnant is with an Hcg test.
+Throughout the years, home tests have really evolved.
+While you used to have to wait until after your missed period (of course, one of the biggest signs of of being pregnant), there have been many advancements that allow you to find out several days before a missed period.

-Even with the ability to test pregnancy earlier than ever both, some pregnancy symptoms can start soon after conception.
-Here are several early pregnancy signs that you may experience before you can even take a test (of course, taking a test is the only way to really confirm that pregnancy, so if you suspect you are pregnant, make sure you take one!)
+Even with the ability to test earlier than ever both, some symptoms can start soon after conception.
+Here are several early signs that you may experience before you can even take a test (of course, taking a test is the only way to really confirm that you are pregnant so if you suspect you are pregnant, make sure you take one!)

-Heartburn and Indigestion – a few weeks ago I shared a post about acid reflux during pregnancy.
-This is something I am all too familiar with (during and not during pregnancy.)
-Before I found out I was pregnant, I noticed that my acid reflux was significantly worse than it had been for months, and I could barely stand it.
+Acid reflux during pregnancy is something I am all too familiar with (during and not during pregnancy).
+Before I found out I was pregnant with Oliver, I noticed that my acid reflux was significantly worse than it had been for months, and I could barely stand it.
 I remember thinking, “I wonder if I’m pregnant?”
 And I was!

-From what I’ve observed, having acid reflux in early pregnancy is very common.
+From what I’ve observed, having acid reflux in the early weeks is very common.
 So if you are feeling extra heart burn-y…you could be pregnant!

-Stomachache and Problems – this is a symptom I haven’t seen a lot written about online, but I know of several other people who suffered from really bad stomach aches (different from cramping) and diarrhea early on in pregnancy.
-I normally have a lot of digestive problems, but early on in this pregnancy, I was feeling even more uncomfortable than usual.
+This is a symptom I haven’t seen a lot written about online, but I know of several other people who suffered from really bad stomach aches (different from cramping – most likely due to constipation in early pregnancy) and early pregnancy diarrhea.
+I normally have a lot of digestive problems, but early on, I was feeling even more uncomfortable than usual.

-Bloating Early Pregnancy – Bloating is very common in pregnancy, especially in early pregnancy.
-Many women comment on feeling like they look a couple months pregnant along some days in those first few weeks of pregnancy.
+Bloating is very common in pregnancy, especially in the early weeks.
+Many women comment on feeling like they look a couple months pregnant during the first few days and weeks.

 I experienced this with my second child– I looked in the mirror, and I couldn’t believe how big my stomach looked!
 Exercising and drinking a lot of water made my stomach go back to normal the next day, but if you are feeling extra bloated, it could mean pregnancy.
 Belly bands will be your best friend at this time.